klahnakoski/Qb/docs/Dimension Definitions.md

         "field":["info.benchmark", "info.test"]
     }

-If we were to organize the data to properly reflect the hierarchal nature, we could have used
+If we were to organize the data to reflect the hierarchical nature, we could have used

     {
         "octane":{